yvngdrac/ctf-writeups/System Override CTF writeups.md

 Found DNS queries with pattern: `x091337ff-[sequence]-04-[hex_data].[domain]`

 Bingo!
-The `x091337ff` was clearly something has to be done with DNS tunelling
+The `x091337ff` was clearly something has to be done with DNS tunelling.

 ### Step 4: Extract and Decode Flag
 Now for the next part which as usual my buddy Deepseek walk me through the process: